ararslan/CirrusCI.jl/README.md

 **Currently only Julia versions 0.7 and later are supported**.
 This is unlikely to change, since supporting earlier versions makes a lot of things more annoying and complicated, plus there were no Julia binaries for FreeBSD prior to 0.7.

+Conditional build failures can be permitted using `allow_failures`.

 The `cirrusjl` command invokes Julia with the proper options based on whether the project being tested has a Project.toml file.